aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/acceleration-total.png)\

 The **sampling rate** of the accelerometer, which can often be calibrated, determines the number of measurements per second.
-For instance, an acceleroemeter with a sampling rate of 100 returns 100 data points for each x, y, and z time series each second.
+For instance, an accelerometer with a sampling rate of 100 returns 100 data points for each x, y, and z time series each second.

 ## Let's Talk About a Walk